russmckendrick/blog/content/post/2019-10-13-packer-centos8.md

 ---
 title: "Packer CentOS 8"
-summary: "CentOS 8 has been out for a few weeks, so this weekend I decided to have a play"
+summary: "CentOS 8 has been out for a few weeks, so this weekend I decided to have a play."
 author: "Russ McKendrick"
 date: 2019-10-13T01:43:27+01:00
 image: "assets/headers/2019-10-13-packer-centos8.png"